Utah's Easy Access

 You’ve landed.
 You’ve collected your baggage.
 Welcome.
 You'll be pleased to learn that the longest part of your journey is over.
-Ten of Utah's 14 winter resorts are easily accessed in under an hour with thousands of acres of open, skiable trails for some of the best skiing in Utah.
+Ten of Utah's 14 winter resorts near Salt Lake City are easily accessed in under an hour with thousands of acres of open, skiable trails for some of the best skiing in Utah.
 On a clear day, all four of the ski resorts closest to Salt Lake City (Solitude, Brighton, Snowbird and Alta) and both of Park City's resorts (Park City and Deer Valley) are within 45 minutes.
 Even Ogden-area resorts (Snowbasin, Powder Mountain and Nordic Valley) are just an hour away on average, as is Robert Redford's scenic Sundance Resort in Provo Canyon.

 The advantage of Utah's unparalleled access means less driving and more time for skiing and riding.
 The only real challenge is deciding if you want to stay in a slopeside lodge or a hotel in the city: maybe you want the nightlife of the Salt Lake City, Ogden or Provo metros, or maybe you want to sleep in an extra 30 minutes in the morning before hitting the slopes for some of the best skiing in Utah?
 Learn more about Where to Stay in Utah.

 If you're feeling up for a journey, set your sights on Utah's four scenic destination resorts (Cherry Peak and Beaver Mountain in Northern Utah or Eagle Point and Brian Head in Southern Utah).